charity-classification/ukcat/readme.md

 # Classifying UK Charities

-This repository is the home of the *[UK Charity Activity Tags](https://www.charityclassification.org.uk/)*, a project to classify every UK registered charity using two classification taxonomies.
+This repository is the home of the *[UK Charity Activity Tags](https://www.charityclassification.org.uk/)*, a project to classify every UK registered charity or Community Interest Company using two classification taxonomies.

 The project was a collaboration between [NCVO Research](https://www.ncvo.org.uk/policy-and-research), Dr Christopher Damm at the [Centre for Regional Economic and Social Research (Sheffield Hallam University)](https://www4.shu.ac.uk/research/cresr/staff/christopher-damm) and [David Kane](https://dkane.net/), an independent freelance researcher.
 The project was funded by Esmée Fairbairn Foundation.